Portrait of Mrs. Theodore Atkinson Jr.: Provenance

 In 1762, Theodore Atkinson Jr. (1737–69) wed Frances Deering Wentworth, the sitter of this portrait.
 Atkinson commissioned John Singleton Copley, who had painted other portraits for his family, to paint a portrait of his new wife.
 In 1769, Atkinson perished from consumption, and the portrait went to Atkinson's father, Theodore, Sr. (1697–1779).
 When Theodore Atkinson, Sr. died in 1779, the painting was bequest to George King Atkinson (d.
 1788), a cousin.
 The painting passed to William King (1765–1820), a nephew of George King Atkinson.
 His daughter, Frances Atkinson Freeman (b.
 1797) inherited the painting in 1820.
 For decades the painting had been passed from family member to family member, but Frances Atkinson Freeman sold the painting in 1872.

 The painting was bought by John Fisher Sheafe (1805–82) for his brother-in-law, James Lenox.
 Lenox was a wealthy American philanthropist, bibliophile, and art collector.
 He ultimately founded Lenox Library for the public to use his books and see his art collection.
 The Lenox Library was demolished and the Frick Collection was built by Henry Clay Frick.
 Upon demolition of the Lenox Library, in 1876, the books and artwork of the Lenox Library were donated along with the contents of the Tilden Trust and Astor Library to form the New York Public Library.
 The New York Public Library lent it to the Museum of Fine Arts, Boston in 1938 for their John Singleton Copley exhibition.
 It is listed as no. 7 in the catalogue.

 In turn the New York Public Library auctioned off the painting as lot 4 at Sotheby's on November 30, 2005.
 The painting was bought by Crystal Bridges Museum.
 At the same auction, the Crystal Bridges Museum also bought other works that once resided in the collections of the Lenox Library and New York Public Library, including Portrait of Marquis de Lafayette and Gilbert Stuart's George Washington (The Constable-Hamilton Portrait).

 Related works

 Earlier in 1757, Theodore Atkinson Jr. had commissioned John Singleton Copley to paint his portrait.
 When Atkinson Jr. was alive, his portrait and this 1765 portrait of Frances Deering Wentworth likely hung together.
-In April 2017, the paintings were reunited and displayed together for the first time in over a century at the Crystal Bridges Art Museum.
+In April 2017, the paintings were reunited and displayed together for the first time in more than a century at the Crystal Bridges Art Museum.